magento/merchdocs/src/shipping/shipping-label-configure.md

 1. If you have multiple stores and the contact information differs from the default, set **Store View** for each and verify that the information is complete.

-   If the information is missing, you will see an error when you try to print the labels.
+   If the information is missing, an error will appear when you try to print the labels.

    ![]({% link images/images/config-general-general-store-information.png %}){: .zoom}
    _[Store Information]({% link configuration/general/general.md %})_